ZoltanNyaradi/Blackjack/README.md

 #### Dealer Move

 After the player finished his turn.
 It's the dealers turn.
-All the new cards appers with a 2 second dealy.
+All the new card appears with a 2 second delay.

 #### Turn End

 In the end the player gets his reward or loses his bet depending of he or the dealer had better cards or any of them busted and gets back his chips if it was a tie.

-### Future Implementions
+### Future Implementations

-In the future will be possible doubbling down and caed spliting as player moves.
+In the future will be possible doubling down and card splitting as player moves.

 ## Technologies Used